oneapi-src/level-zero-spec/scripts/core/INTRO.md

 - all macros and enumerator values use all caps **${X}_\<SCOPE\>_\<NAME\>** convention
 - all functions use **${x}\<Actor\>\<Action\>\<Object\>** convention
 - all function input parameters precede output parameters

+Note: "${Xx}" is a placeholder until One-API branding is decided.

 ${"##"} Terminology
 This specification uses key words based on [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.